 Now that you understand the benefits of automating the invoicing process, here’s a comparison of some of the top invoicing software options currently available (in no particular order).

-FreshBooks has invoicing features and accounting services that include a double-entry accounting system and the ability to add an accountant as a team member.
+FreshBooks has the best invoicing tool, features and accounting services that include a double-entry accounting system and the ability to add an accountant as a team member.
 If you are looking to facilitate communication with both your clients and your accountant, FreshBooks is for you.

 $15 per month for up to 5 billable clients, rising to $25 for 50 billable clients and an accounting feature, then $50 per month for unlimited clients and additional customized features.
 Packages are available as alternatives to these fixed rates.